complyue/hbi/Readme.md

   that has a `reactor` object bound to it

+  Meaning it has an implicit argument referencing the `reactor object`, in addition to its formal arguments.

-The implementation of a `function` exposed by a `hosting environment`, normally does leverage the `hosting conversation` to send another set of _peer-scripting-code_, optionally with binary data/stream, back to the posting peer, for the subsequences be realized at the posting site.
-This set of _peer-scripting-code_ and data/stream if present is `landed` during the `after-posting stage` of the peer's original `posting conversation`.
+The implementation of a `function` exposed by a `hosting environment`, normally (the exact case that `response` is expected) does leverage the `hosting conversation` to send another set of _peer-scripting-code_, optionally with binary data/stream (the `response`), back to the posting peer, for the subsequences be realized at the posting site.

+This set of _peer-scripting-code_ (plus data/stream if present), is `landed` (meaning received & processed) during the `after-posting stage` of the peer's original `posting conversation`, as mentioned in earlier paragrah of the section.

 Additionally, the implementation can schedule more activities to happen later, and any activity can then start new `posting conversation`s to the _OP_, i.e. communication in the